fbpx

 Beliefs, Purpose, and Values

-Beliefs About Head Covering
+What We Believe About Head Covering

-We believe that 1 Corinthians 11:2-16 teaches that for Christians in every age and culture:
+We believe that 1 Corinthians 11:2-16 teaches that, for Christians in every age and culture:

 1. Men are to keep their hair short (1 Cor.
-11:14) and not wear something artificial on their head (hat, scarf, etc.) when “praying or prophesying” (1 Cor.
+11:14) and not wear anything artificial on their heads (hat, scarf, etc.) when “praying or prophesying” (1 Cor.
 11:4).

 2. Women are to keep their hair longer than men (1 Cor.
 11:15) and cover their heads with something artificial when “praying or prophesying” (1 Cor.
 11:5-6).

-3. The husband is called to lead & love his wife, and the wife is called to submit to her husband’s loving leadership (1 Cor.
+3. Husbands are called to lovingly lead their families, and wives are called to submit to their husband’s loving leadership (1 Cor.
 11:3, Eph.
 5:22-33).

-Purpose
+Our Purpose

 The purpose of the Head Covering Movement is:

-1. To initiate conversation & study of this neglected passage of Scripture (1 Cor.
+2. To initiate conversation and study of this neglected passage of Scripture (1 Cor.
 11:2-16.)

-4. To make our site a comprehensive resource hub for people who want to study this topic.
+6. To make our site a comprehensive resource hub for people who want to study this topic.

-7. To spark a movement of theologically informed Christians who embrace this symbol with humility and grace.
+8. To spark a movement of theologically informed Christians who embrace this symbol with humility and grace.

-The following values are really important to us and are built into the fabric of everything we do:
+The following values are important to us and are built into the fabric of everything we do:

-1. Communicating our beliefs in a respectful, non-combative way.
+3. Communicating our beliefs in a respectful, non-combative way.

-2. Responding charitably to those who disagree with us.
+4. Responding charitably to those who disagree with us.

 Send this to a friend